sloria/doitlive/docs/index.rst

 #doitlive shell: <shell>
 -------------------------

-configures which shell is used to run subsequent commands.
+configures which shell is use.

 Example: ``#doitlive shell: /bin/zsh``